anokha-24/anokha_qr_scan/README.md

 1. Clone the repository.
 2. Open the project in your favorite code editor.
+3. Follow the steps below to run the project.
-3. Open the `index.html` file in your browser.
+    1. `Event Attendance` - Open the `index.html` file in your browser.
+    2. `Gate Entry/Exit` - Open the `index.html?wtf=0` file in your browser (wtf=0 is a query parameter to differentiate between the two functionalities).

 Built with ❤️ by Ashwin Narayanan S.